php/php-langspec/spec/10-expressions.md

 [`Generator->send`](14-classes.md#class-generator) was called to provide a result value.
 This operator has the side effect of generating the next value in the collection.

-Before being used, an *element-key* must have, or be converted to, type `int` or `string`.
-Keys with `float` or `bool` values, or numeric strings, are [converted to `int`](08-conversions.md#converting-to-integer-type).
-Values of all other key types are [converted to `string`](08-conversions.md#converting-to-string-type).

-If *element-key* is omitted from an *array-element-initializer*, an element key of type `int` is associated with the corresponding *element-value*.
+If the key is omitted from an a *yield-expression*, an element key of type `int` is associated with the corresponding value.
 The key associated is one more than the previously assigned int key for this collection.
-However, if this is the first element in this collection with an `int` key, key zero is used.
-If *element-key* is provided, it is associated with the corresponding *element-value*.
-The resulting key/value pair is made available by `yield`.
+However, if this is the first element in this collection with an `int` key, zero is used.

-If *array-element-initializer* is omitted, default int-key assignment is used and each value is `NULL`.
+If the value is also omitted, `NULL` will be used instead.

 If the generator function definition declares that it returns byRef, each value in a key/value pair is yielded byRef.